 The Leicas were decisive in providing means and standards for this new conception of photography to become fully established.
 We have to admire photographers like Weegee, born in Ukraine, immigrated to the United States where he worked as a photojournalist in the 30s and 40s (photo on the left, source Wikipedia).
 We have to admire him not only for his work in itself, by his many images, so raw, about life in Manhattan streets, but also by his ability to use a Speed Graphic 4×5″ like a point and shoot.
 We may see that as an exemplary case of perseverance and adaptability of humans beings.

 But even with the concept of 35 mm rangefinder, brought to perfection by Leicas, when we reach the end of the 1950s and early 1960s, this would give way to an old idea that had been updated, miniaturized, also using 135 film in frames of 24 x 36 mm, and took the lead in the gesture and way to capture the moment.
-It was the boom of SLRs, Europeans first and right after the Japaneses.
+It was the boom of SLRs, Europeans first, like Exakta and Contaflex, and right after the Japaneses.
 The image seen through the lens that takes the picture, the small size of the camera and automatic exposure with more powerful built in light-meters, made cameras like the Nikon F the standard equipment for photojournalism.
 Brands like Canon, Olympus, Pentax, Minolta, were the winners of professionals and also the most dedicated amateurs.

 The new generation of Leicas, the M type, resilient in the concept of rangefinder cameras, followed in a position of honor in the photographic scene, very much used and respected by great masters, but the single lens reflex concept proved to be the best adapted to the new photographer emerging as we enter the 1970s .